Firice1269/Firic/extensions/firic/README.md

 The `str.capitalize` function takes in no arguments, makes the first character of each substring (separated by spaces) in the string an uppercase letter (if possible), and returns the resulting string.

-The `str.copy` function returns a copy of the string.

 The `str.decapitalize` function takes in no arguments, makes the first character of the string a lowercase letter (if possible), and returns the resulting string.

 The `str.endswith` function takes in one argument and returns `true` if the string's last character is equal to the argument (or `false` otherwise).